 Difficulty level: 3 out of 5

 Playthrough with Zangief, fighting Gouki at the end instead of Vega.
 Playing through this game with Zangief is simple, as you can mainly spam his throw moves to win easily.
-Only Gouki can be difficult, as even his simple combos can do huge damage.
+Only Gouki can be difficult, as even his basic combos can do huge damage.
 I just took it slowly when fighting him.

 Street Fighter EX2 Plus